jdcastano06/FlowNote/README.md

-# IntelliNote: AI-Powered Lecture Notetaking Assistant
+# Noteflow: AI-Powered Lecture Notetaking Assistant

 ## Overview

-IntelliNote is a web application designed to assist students in **reducing cognitive load** during lectures and studying.
+Noteflow is a web application designed to assist students in **reducing cognitive load** during lectures and studying.
 Many students struggle to take detailed notes while simultaneously trying to understand explanations, examples, and context.
 Listening, processing, and writing at the same time often leads to incomplete notes and gaps in understanding.

 This application allows students to **upload or record lecture audio**, which is automatically transcribed using Azure Speech-to-Text.
-The transcript is then processed by **GPT-4o mini** (chosen for its cost/performance balance) to generate clean, structured summaries, key takeaways, and optional study aids such as flashcards or quiz questions.
-Students can organize their notes into different courses and revisit summaries to reinforce memory retention.
+The transcript is then processed by **DigitalOcean GPT-OSS-120B** (via Inference API) to generate clean, structured summaries, key points, and study materials.
+Students can organize their notes into different courses with custom emoji icons and revisit summaries to reinforce memory retention.

 The goal is to improve **comprehension, study efficiency, and retention**—not just generate raw transcripts, but **meaningful, usable notes**.